 5. Pacific Northwest Camping Destinations: RV and Car Camping Destinations in Oregon, Washington, and British Columbia

-Avid hikers, this bucket list is for you.
-At about 224 pages, the guide includes stunning photos and detailed descriptions of the top excursions around the world.
-Many will inspire you to hit the trails in other countries, while several of the trips can be done right here in the U.S. It’s a great, motivational book to leave on the coffee table, or to give the outdoor lover in your life.
-Check them out on Amazon.
+Avid hikers, this 224-page bucket list is for you.
+The guide includes stunning photos and detailed descriptions of the top excursions around the world.
+Many will inspire you to hit the trails in other countries, while several of the trips can be done right here in the U.S.

 7. Backpack Gourmet: Good Hot Grub You Can Make at Home, Dehydrate, and Pack for Quick, Easy, and Healthy Eating on the Trail

-If you don’t just love hiking, but also backpacking on longer ventures, check out this fun guide for preparing amazing, healthy meals ahead of time.
+If you like backpacking on longer ventures, check out this fun guide for preparing amazing, healthy meals ahead of time.
 Updated with new recipes, this 2nd edition book has a collection of 180 recipes for casseroles, pastas, soups, stews, chowders, pilafs, dried fruits, trail mixes, bars, and cookies.
-The book was published recently in 2014, and includes up-to-date information on dehydrators and stoves, water purification, and food storage.
-Get more info on Amazon.

 8. Off the Beaten Path: A Travel Guide to More Than 1000 Scenic and Interesting Places Still Uncrowded and Inviting

-As RVers, a collection of road trip ideas can’t be handy enough.
-This book from Lonely Planet USA lists 52 of the best drives you can take across America (including Route 66, of course), ranging from two-day trips to ones that last for over two weeks.
-Get this travel guide on Amazon here.
+This book from Lonely Planet USA features 52 of the best drives you can take across America (including Route 66 of course).
+They range from short two-day trips to ones that last over two weeks.
+About $17 on Amazon.

-For more ideas here in the US, this beautifully illustrated book has you covered.
-This guide by Nat Geo focuses more on what to see and what to do in each of the fifty states.
-Some are more obvious, while others are complete hidden gems.
-The places include: beaches, museums, national parks, historic Civil War battlefields, and key places like the best spot on the central California coast to watch sea otters.
+Examples include: beaches, museums, national parks, historic Civil War battlefields, and key places like the best spot on the central California coast to watch sea otters.
 In addition to the places in America, it also includes a small section dedicated to Canada and its provinces.
-Check it out here.
+About $17 on Amazon.